-The Southampton Special Educational Needs and Disability (SEND) Information Advice and Support (IAS) Service
+The Southampton Special Educational Needs and Disability (SEND) Information Advice and Support Service (IASS)

-The SENDIAS Service aims to empower children and young people with special educational needs/disabilities and their parents/carers to make informed decisions about education, health and social care.
+The SENDIASS aims to empower children and young people with special educational needs/disabilities and their parents/carers to make informed decisions about education, health and social care.

 About Information, Advice and Support Services